 Once you are in line with yourself, you can take the next step.
-In this case, is going through familiar steps that will help you with the writing.
-Those steps are brainstorming, writing an introduction of yourself, writing the main body, writing a conclusion, proofreading and editing the text.
+In this case, it is going through familiar steps that will help you with the writing.
+Those steps are brainstorming, writing an introduction of yourself, writing the main body, writing a conclusion, proofreading, and editing the text.

 How To Start Writing The Essay About Yourself

-The trick here is to give the readers a taste of something different, something unusual that will make them think and interested.
+The trick here is to give the readers a taste of something different, something unusual that will make them think and be interested.
 You can write about moments that changed your life, near-death experiences, traumatic experiences, incredibly tough choices you needed to make, or maybe even what you would like to change about yourself.
-At the same time, it is for the best to avoid controversial topics such as religion, politics, income level, nationality and race, and so on.
+At the same time, it is best to avoid controversial topics such as religion, politics, income level, nationality, and race, etc.

 Introduce Yourself To The Reader

 Don’t go with the standard “My name is….”, “I am born in….”
 “I came to this world…”.
 That’s both boring and trivial.

 Example: “I was born the same night my father left my mother…”, or “The exact moment when I stopped being a child was…”.

 This is all about crafting a hook that will grab your reader’s attention and make them interested in what follows next.